Five Powerful Herbal Teas to Benefit Women

 The perennial, thorny plant can reach a height of eight feet.
 Leaves are large and pale green in color.
-Flowers begin to bloom in spring of its second year.
-Fruits are red.
+Flowers begin to bloom in the spring of their second year.
+The fruits are red.

 Chemical Constituents in Raspberry Leaf

-Raspberry Leaf’s chemical composition includes vitamins A, B-complex, and C, minerals calcium, iron, magnesium, phosphorus, and potassium, flavonoids, tannins, elagic acid, and pectin.
+Raspberry Leaf’s chemical composition includes vitamins A, B-complex, and C, minerals calcium, iron, magnesium, phosphorus, and potassium, flavonoids, tannins, ellagic acid, and pectin.